ethereum-boilerplate/ethereum-react-native-boilerplate/README.md

 📨 `<ERC20Balance />` : Displays all ERC20 Balances with Price.
 **Options**:

-- chain: chain to fetch data from.
+- `chain`: chain to fetch data from.

 ### `<Assets />`